tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/Activities/03-Stu_Trading_Signals/README.md

 ## Hint

-Remember that taking a short position (profiting off of selling) is the inverse of taking a long position (profiting off of buying), therefore make sure the decision logic regarding your trading signal reflects this!
+* Remember that taking a short position (profiting off of selling) is the inverse of taking a long position (profiting off of buying), therefore make sure the decision logic regarding your trading signal reflects this!

+* To read more on what a short position is, click [here!](https://www.investopedia.com/terms/s/short.asp)

 ---